hedgeyedev/paypal-ipn-forwarder/README.md

 ### PayPal Sandbox ID

-For this, you can identify this in the IPN in the `receiver_id`.
+For this, you can use the Secure Merchant Id located which can be found in the PayPal sandbox.
+In the profile tab, it is the second item which is presented.

 ### Development ID

-For this, an email is used in order for some notifications and identification.
+For this, the developer's email is used in order to deliver some notifications and identify the developer.

 ### Assemble a config.ru file: